 - Our Clients may include brand advertisers, data and technology platforms, advertising technology companies, and other organizations that study consumer behavior, provide tailored advertising, or study human movement patterns.

 - Like OUTLOGIC, some of these Clients may be members of the Network Advertising Initiative (“NAI”).
 To learn more about the NAI and your opt-out options that the NAI offers (and requires its members to provide), please see https://www.networkadvertising.org/choices/.
 OUTLOGIC is not responsible for these Clients’ or any third parties’ privacy policies or opt-out programs or their compliance with NAI requirements.

 - With Our Service Providers:

-- We have contracts with businesses that assist us with our own business operations (e.g., with our Site, with database hosting, fraud detection and prevention, verification and reporting, data hygiene, human resources, marketing and advertising, and email services), as well as billing or accounting functions, collections, technology, Clients, and other forms of operational support.
+- We have contracts with businesses that assist us with our own business operations (e.g., our Site, database hosting, fraud detection and prevention, verification and reporting, data hygiene, human resources, marketing and advertising, and email services), as well as billing or accounting functions, collections, technology, and other forms of operational support.